MAIF/otoroshi/manual/src/main/paradox/topics/kubernetes-gateway-api.md

 The reconciliation loop runs as a background job and works as follows:

-1. **Fetch** all `GatewayClass`, `Gateway`, `HTTPRoute`, `GRPCRoute`, and `ReferenceGrant` resources from the Kubernetes API
+1. **Fetch** all `GatewayClass`, `Gateway`, `HTTPRoute`, `GRPCRoute`, `ReferenceGrant`, and `BackendTLSPolicy` resources from the Kubernetes API
 2. **Reconcile GatewayClasses** — accept classes whose `controllerName` matches Otoroshi's configured controller name
 3. **Resolve TLS certificates** — for HTTPS listeners with `certificateRefs`, check if the referenced TLS certificates are already in Otoroshi's cert store and import them from Kubernetes Secrets if needed
 4. **Reconcile Gateways** — validate that listener ports and protocols are compatible with Otoroshi's actual ports, and verify that TLS certificate references are resolved
+5. **Resolve BackendTLS CA certificates** — for each `BackendTLSPolicy` with `caCertificateRefs`, import the referenced CA certificates into Otoroshi's certificate store
-5. **Convert HTTPRoutes** — for each rule in each HTTPRoute, generate one `NgRoute` with the appropriate frontend (domains, paths, headers), backend (targets resolved from Kubernetes Services with ReferenceGrant enforcement for cross-namespace refs), and plugins (from HTTPRoute filters)
+6. **Convert HTTPRoutes** — for each rule in each HTTPRoute, generate one `NgRoute` with the appropriate frontend (domains, paths, headers), backend (targets resolved from Kubernetes Services with ReferenceGrant enforcement and BackendTLSPolicy-based TLS configuration), and plugins (from HTTPRoute filters)
-6. **Convert GRPCRoutes** — same as HTTPRoute but with gRPC method matching mapped to HTTP/2 paths (`/{service}/{method}`) and backend targets using HTTP/2 protocol
+7. **Convert GRPCRoutes** — same as HTTPRoute but with gRPC method matching mapped to HTTP/2 paths (`/{service}/{method}`) and backend targets using HTTP/2 protocol
-7. **Save routes** — upsert generated routes and delete orphaned ones that are no longer defined
+8. **Save routes** — upsert generated routes and delete orphaned ones that are no longer defined

 All generated routes are tagged with `otoroshi-provider: kubernetes-gateway-api` metadata, making them easy to identify and ensuring clean garbage collection.

 ### Watch mode

 When `watch` is enabled in the Kubernetes configuration, the Gateway API controller uses Kubernetes watch events to trigger synchronization in near-real-time instead of waiting for the next polling interval.
-This covers all Gateway API resources (`GatewayClass`, `Gateway`, `HTTPRoute`, `GRPCRoute`, `ReferenceGrant`) as well as related Kubernetes resources (`Secret`, `Service`, `Endpoints`).
+This covers all Gateway API resources (`GatewayClass`, `Gateway`, `HTTPRoute`, `GRPCRoute`, `ReferenceGrant`, `BackendTLSPolicy`) as well as related Kubernetes resources (`Secret`, `Service`, `Endpoints`).
 The `watchGracePeriodSeconds` setting prevents excessive syncs by enforcing a minimum delay between consecutive event-driven reconciliations.

 ## Prerequisites